CraicOverflow89/KraQL/readme.md

  - there are no constraints for fields
  - there are no indexes
  - the current table record parser does not handle escaped pipes
+ - query result description is saying `x` instead of count

 ### File Types